 - iii.
-As soon as possible, but no later than November 17, 2020, the following businesses may only open or remain open to the public if they are using at least one of the following ventilation strategies: (1) All available windows and doors accessible to fresh outdoor air are kept open (doors and windows required to be kept closed for fire/life safety purposes are exempt; make sure open windows do not create falling hazards especially for children); (2) Fully operational HVAC systems; (3) Portable Air Cleaners in each room that are appropriately sized for the room or area they are deployed in (see Ventilation Guidance for more information). - Dining establishments that offer indoor dining, and - Indoor personal service providers that will be providing services requiring the removal of clients' Face Coverings.
+As soon as possible, but no later than November 17, 2020, the following businesses may only open or remain open to the public if they are using at least one of the following ventilation strategies: (1) keep open all available windows and doors accessible to fresh outdoor air (doors and windows required to be kept closed for fire/life safety purposes are exempt; make sure open windows do not create falling hazards especially for children); (2) use fully operational HVAC systems; and (3) operate portable Air Cleaners (as defined in the Ventilation Guidance) in each room that are appropriately sized for the room or area they are deployed in (see Ventilation Guidance for more information). - Dining establishments that offer indoor dining, and - Indoor personal service providers that will be providing services requiring the removal of clients' Face Coverings.